Baked Spinach Chips is a healthy snack made with fresh spinach! This baked recipe is so easy to make! It’s a healthy alternative to potato chips!

 - Lay the spinach leaves out on the parchment paper so they aren't touching each other.
 Depending on the size of your cookie sheets, you might have to do a few batches.

-- Bake for 8-16 minutes.
-Watch them carefully as they will burn.
-Remove from oven when they are crispy.
-The bigger the leaves, the more time they will take.
+- Bake for 8-10 minutes.
+Watch them carefully as they will burn quickly.
+If you are using larger spinach leaves it might need more time.
+Baby spinach will need less time.
+Remove from the oven when they are crispy.

 - Let spinach chips cool down and then enjoy!